-For example, let’s say you are a construction worker who works in the same job site as other contractors, such as an electrician.
+For example, let’s say you are a construction worker who works on the same job site as other contractors, such as an electrician.
 The electrician who works there leaves a live wire exposed without any warning, resulting in you coming into contact with it and causing severe burns.
-While you may seek workers’ comp benefits, you may also be eligible to file a personal injury lawsuit against the electrician since he does not technically work for the same company as you.
+While you may seek workers’ comp benefits, you may also be eligible to file a Personal Injury lawsuit against the electrician since he does not technically work for your employer.

 Other common examples of third-party liability include:

 - Car accidents in a company vehicle or while performing work-related tasks on the road.